zigivicious/GridPicker-4.2.2/README.md

 This [`GridPicker`][0] component is a reimplementation of Rixo's [`GridPicker`][1] that replaces the default boundlist view in [`ComboBox`][2] with [`GridPanel`][3].

 Too Remove all workarounds/fixes for layout issues that comes with gridpicker.
 By:
-- Creating grid with different configs
+- Creating grid with different config.
-- Implementing alignPicker
+- Implementing different alignPicker method

 And Some other changes like: